naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

 -maxrejects 256
 ```

-- --usearch_global: Compare target sequences (--db) to the fasta-formatted query sequences contained in
+- `--usearch_global`: Compare target sequences (--db) to the fasta-formatted query sequences contained in
 filename, using global pairwise alignment.

 Part 2